GENI-NSF/geni-tools/README-omni.txt

 	   option if supplied, else all aggregates listed by the Clearinghouse
   * `omni.py -a http://localhost:8001 listaggregates`
-           List just the aggregate from the commandline
+           List just the aggregate from the commandline.
   * `omni.py -a myLocalAM listaggregates`
-           List just the aggregate from the commandline, looking up the nickname in omni_config
+           List just the aggregate from the commandline, looking up the nickname in omni_config.

  Gets aggregates from:
  - command line (one per -a arg, no URN available), OR